-This Chicken and Spinach Enchiladas Recipe has been passed down from my Grandmother Sue Sue and has become a family tradition during the holiday season.
-This recipe is comfort food at it’s best!
+These Chicken and Spinach Enchiladas have been passed down from my Grandmother Sue Sue and has become a family tradition during the holiday season.
+This dish is comfort food at it’s best!

 - 1 cup diced yellow onion

 - 1 (10 ¾ oz.) can cream of mushroom or cream of chicken soup (undiluted)

 - 3/4 cup whole milk

 - 2–4 oz. cans diced green chiles (drained)

 - 1–8 oz. container sour cream (or adjust amount to your needs)